Algeria: French colonisation (1830–1962)

-The war led to the death of hundreds of thousands of Algerians and hundreds of thousands of injuries.
+The human cost was immense.
 Historians, like Alistair Horne and Raymond Aron, state that the actual number of Algerian Muslim war dead was far greater than the original FLN and official French estimates but was less than the 1 million deaths claimed by the Algerian government after independence.
 Horne estimated Algerian casualties during the span of eight years to be around 700,000.
 The war uprooted more than 2 million Algerians.